midearth-labs/fit-journey/game/design/visual-architecture.md

     L --> P
 ```

-These visual diagrams provide a comprehensive understanding of the Fitness AI Game architecture, showing how all components interact, how data flows through the system, and how the application scales from MVP to enterprise levels.
+These visual diagrams provide a comprehensive understanding of the FitJourney Game architecture, showing how all components interact, how data flows through the system, and how the application scales from MVP to enterprise levels.
 Each diagram focuses on a specific aspect of the system, making it easier to understand the complex relationships and dependencies.